GrosSlava/gaml-c/README.md

 - Compiler --- documentation on installing and using the compiler
 - LanguageStandard --- gaml standard with examples and comments
-- Examples --- basic gaml course on general language features
+- Examples --- demostration of language features
 - Developer --- documentation for compiler and language developers